fenichawla/Blackjack_InsightData_CodingChallenge/README.md

 * Winning blackjack hand is paid at 3:2 (Rounded up for odd wager)
 * Winning non-blackjack hand is paid at 1:1
 * In case of loss, the player loses his wager
-* In case of Push, the player does not lose his wager, but does not win anythin ither
+* In case of Push, the player does not lose his wager, but does not win anything either

 ##PROGRAM STRUCTURE
 The program is divided into the following classes: